janaom/gcp-de-project-data-pipeline-with-cloud-run-functions-airflow-biggueryml/README.md

 ![Screenshot (2099)](https://github.com/user-attachments/assets/ce36f13a-a140-4613-aa94-1962149208f2)

-## To connect your Airflow to Bigquery
+## To connect your Airflow to BigQuery

 - Create a JSON key for either the Compute Engine default service account or a dedicated service account for your project.
 Upload the key to the VM.